FrontendMasters/remix-fundamentals/exercise/04-nested-routing/README.md

 product teams need, and those teams don't need to worry about what the header/footer team needs either.
 This eliminates one of the major challenges that lead organizations to desire a complicated micro-frontend architecture.

+Another neat feature of nested routing comes in the form of relative route calculation for the `<Link />` `to` prop.
+So if I render a `<Link />` component from within the route `/photos` and I want it to navigate to `/photos/mountains` then my `to` prop can be simply `to="mountains"` rather than `to="/photos/mountains"`.
+This makes the code much more portable and just generally easier to deal with (that said, you _can_ still do an absolute path if you like, you can even do `../` paths!).

 ## 💪 Exercise